cbroome/marionette_example/README.md

 Example Marionette App
 ======================
+A robust Marionette example that uses RequireJS, app routing, and module routing.

+This code is hosted live on http://marionette.ditherandbicker.com

 Read more about this on [Dither and Bicker](http://www.ditherandbicker.com/posts/2014-12-09-marionette-example-app.html).

-A robust Marionette example that uses RequireJS, app routing, and module routing.

 Specific examples of typical Marionette tasks:
  * [Defining a router for the application](https://github.com/cbroome/marionette_example/blob/master/js/Router.js)